balantaim/spring-computerstore/README.md

 - Override the test data
 - Use real customer_id from stripe
 - Use "\\" for a new line
+- Use "--override" to set a new parameter's value, format: RESOURCE:PROPERTY=VALUE
+- Use "--add" to add a new parameter, format: RESOURCE:PROPERTY=VALUE
 - Docs: https://docs.stripe.com/stripe-cli/triggers

 ```bash